1400 Townsend Drive

 Together, the programs have the potential to revolutionize learning at Michigan Tech, said President Glenn D. Mroz.
 "The Waino Wahtera Center for Student Success will give our students the skills they need to succeed, no matter their discipline, and the William G. Jackson Center for Teaching and Learning will help them learn more and retain more of what they learn," he said.
 "We are deeply grateful."

-Jackson, of Scottsdale, Arizona, has received the Board of Control Silver Medal and Michigan Tech's Distinguished Alumni Award and is a member of the Electrical and Computing Engineering Academy.
+Jackson, of Scottsdale, Arizona, has received the Board of Trustees Silver Medal and Michigan Tech's Distinguished Alumni Award and is a member of the Electrical and Computing Engineering Academy.
 The president of CableAmerica, Jackson graduated from Michigan Tech in 1958 with a BS in Electrical Engineering.
 In 1999, he and his wife established the William G. and Gloria J. Jackson Endowed Scholarship.

 Wahtera earned a bachelor's degree in chemistry from Michigan Tech in 1942.
 His degree contributed to a successful career at Eastman Kodak Company in Rochester, New York, from which he retired in 1977 as senior air pollution control engineer.
 Wahtera passed away in June 2012 at the age of ninety-three.